Acceptance and Commitment Therapy for Eating Disorders

 This concept goes one step further than defusion, teaching patients to understand themselves as separate entities from their thoughts, feelings, or even experiences.

-During ACT sessions, a patient may be asked to draw a distinction between the thoughts they’re experiencing as their “thinking self,” and the “self” that is observing these thoughts – the observing self.
+During ACT sessions, a patient may be asked to distinguish between the thoughts they’re experiencing as their “thinking self” and the “self” that is observing these thoughts—the observing self.5

-Rather than become consumed or defined by the thoughts and emotions that arise, the observing self allows them to more passively flow, without judgment or attachment.
+Rather than becoming consumed or defined by the thoughts and emotions that arise, the observing self allows them to flow more passively without judgment or attachment.
 Embodying this perspective can help patients start to dislodge their sense of self from their thoughts about themselves.

 Mindfulness

-Mindfulness is the practice that ties many of these concepts together, allowing patients to let their thoughts flow naturally while tapping into their observing self.
+Mindfulness is the practice that ties many of these concepts together.
+It allows patients to let their thoughts flow naturally while tapping into their observing selves.

-The concept hinges on staying present in the moment, without attaching judgment or direction to the thoughts and sensations that arise.
-This helps to once again reinforce the differences between thoughts and feelings, self, and reality.
+The concept hinges on staying present in the moment without attaching judgment or direction to the thoughts and sensations that arise.
+This helps to once again reinforce the differences between thoughts and feelings, self, and reality.5

-A state of mindfulness is often achieved by utilizing breathing techniques and other meditative practices, which patients are taught during a course of ACT.
+Breathing techniques and other meditative practices, which patients are taught during ACT, can help them achieve a state of mindfulness.

 Personal Values